Artificial Intelligence Enabled NOMA Towards Next Generation Multiple Access

 \subsection{Promising Machine Learning Solutions for NGMA}

-Due to the increasing complexity of next generation wireless systems, the communication design typically leads to a challenging high-complexity, coupled, and non-convex MINLP problem.
-To circumvent the inefficiencies of conventional convex optimization methods and enable NGMA, we investigate promising machine learning solutions in this part.
+Due to the increasing complexity of next generation wireless systems, the communication design typically needs to solve challenging high-complexity, coupled, and non-convex MINLP problems.
+To circumvent the inefficiencies of conventional convex optimization methods for NGMA, we investigate promising machine learning solutions in this part.

-Relying on the outstanding ability of deep models to fit any arbitrary function, AI can train deep neural networks (DNNs) to approximate the optimal solutions of challenging optimization problems, which can be regarded as a non-convex function that maps the system state to the optimization variables.
-Therefore, AI can automatically learn high-quality solutions for communication designs in a data-driven manner, which avoids the expert knowledge based design and hand-engineered parameter initialization required by conventional optimization methods.
-Moreover, since DNNs only require lightweight computations during the forward propagation, learning-based solutions can significantly reduce the computational complexity and achieve fast time response and automated control in realistic environments.
+Relying on the outstanding ability of deep models to fit any arbitrary function, AI can train deep neural networks (DNNs) to approximate the optimal solutions of challenging optimization problems.
+Specifically, the optimal solutions can be regarded as a non-convex function that maps the system state to the optimization variables.
+AI can automatically learn high-quality solutions for communication designs in a data-driven manner, which avoids the dependence on expert knowledge and the hand-engineered parameter initialization required by conventional optimization methods.
+Moreover, since DNNs only require lightweight computations during the forward propagation, learning-based solutions can significantly reduce the computational complexity to achieve fast time response and automated control in realistic environments.

-Since supervised learning requires massive data samples labeled with high-quality solutions, it has limited applicability for complex optimization problems.
+Since supervised learning requires massive data samples labelled with high-quality solutions, it has limited applicability for complex optimization problems.
 Hence, we focus on prospective unsupervised learning and DRL based solutions, and also investigate the emerging automated machine learning (AutoML) methods.
 An overview of AI enabled NGMA can be illustrated in Fig. \ref{fig_L2O}, and the comparisons of representative machine learning algorithms are summarized in Table \ref{Table_alg}.